 Congratulations on a mighty year.
 Together, union women fought for and won workplace agreements with historic victories for equality, and we kicked out a male-dominated conservative federal government.
 We now have a federal parliament with record numbers of women – but that’s just the start.
 Our 2023 agenda includes holding them to account and looking to better funding for public education.

-Next year’s AEU IWD Dinner will be on 7 March – back bigger and better than ever, so save the date!
+Next year’s AEU IWD Dinner was held on 7 March – back bigger and better than ever!
 It’s always a special night to celebrate women and girls in education.